How do we improve our understanding of the relationship between diet and health?

 Unique expertise

-Have access to tutors and scientists at the forefront of nutrition studies, who are publishing world-leading research into gut health, obesity, and metabolic health.
+Learn from tutors and scientists at the forefront of nutrition studies, publishing research into gut health, metabolism and obesity.

 Nutritional health pioneers

 Study with the Rowett Institute.
-Its pioneering research has informed governments and the food and drink industry for decades.
+Governments and the food and drink industry have turned to us for research for decades.

 MSc, PgDip and PgCert